HitmanJJ/CCNA_Course_Notes/Course_Notes/Routing_Fundamentals_Part1.md

-# 11. ROUTING FUNDAMENTALS : PART 1
+# 11. Routing Fundamentals : Part 1

 ### What Is Routing?